christophertmfoh/FABLECRAFT_V5/FABLECRAFT-LANDING-PAGE-OPTIMIZATION-PLAN.md

-# 🎯 FABLECRAFT LANDING PAGE OPTIMIZATION PLAN
+# 🎯 FABLECRAFT LANDING PAGE - COMPLETE VISUAL PRESERVATION PLAN

+**MISSION**: Preserve ALL visual magic from the original blueprint but implement it properly for Nuxt 3/Vue 3 stack.

 ## 📋 **PROJECT AUDIT RESULTS**